cdumay/rust-cdumay_error/README.md

   "extra": {
     "url": "https://www.example.com/cdumay"
   },
-  "message": "The requested resource could not be found but may be available in the future.
-Subsequent requests by the client are permissible.", "msgid": "Err-18430"
+  "message": "The requested resource could not be found but may be available in the future.", "msgid": "Err-18430"
 }
 ```